Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Also Read: Peak Season Shipping Strategies for Retailers

-Gartner research corroborates the impact: organizations using ML-augmented demand planning see forecast accuracy improvements of 10–20% points over traditional statistical methods.
+Gartner research corroborates the impact: organizations using ML-augmented demand planning see forecast accuracy improvements of 10–20 percentage points over traditional statistical methods.
 For peak season specifically, this means the difference between pre-positioned capacity and a frantic spot-market scramble at two to three times the contracted rate.

 How far ahead can AI predict peak logistics demand?